anae09/real-estate-webapp/README.md

-# Real Estate Agency Website
+# Real Estate Agency Web Application

 Real estate agency web application created as a school project in Angular and Node.js